IQSS/dataverse-metrics/README.md

 ## Requirements

 - Python 2 or Python 3
+- Apache web server or similar
 - a web browser

-## Getting Started
+## Installation

+### Put code into place

+Change to the parent directory for where you will install dataverse-metrics. `/var/www/html` is the default "DocumentRoot" for Apache on CentOS (defined in `/etc/httpd/conf/httpd.conf`) and is suggested as a place to install dataverse-metrics, but you are welcome to install it wherever you want and use any server you want.

+    cd /var/www/html

 Clone the repo:

     git clone https://github.com/IQSS/dataverse-metrics.git

-Change to the directory you just created:
+Change to the directory you just created by cloning the repo:

     cd dataverse-metrics

+### Configuration

 Copy `config.json.sample` to `config.json` and edit the following values: